 Make the most of every inch of space with one or more of these bathroom storage solutions, tools, and gadgets designed to make the most of this small space.

-Start the process by cleaning out the one major area in the bathroom that was designed specifically for storage - the bathroom vanity cabinet.
+Start the organizing process by cleaning out the one major area in the bathroom that was designed specifically for storage - the bathroom vanity cabinet.
 This will free up space you already have but is likely underutilized.

-You can also place your deodorant, perfume, hair dryer, and hairbrushes in the clear plastic pockets of a back-of-the-door shoe holder; this will keep these frequently used items from taking up counter space but within easy reach.
+You can also place your deodorant, perfume, hairdryer, and hairbrushes in the clear plastic pockets of a back-of-the-door shoe holder; this will keep these frequently used items from taking up counter space but within easy reach.